Macy's: Wait And See

 Source: Macy’s Investor Day

 These new marketing strategies will roll out in Q4 2017.
 If I were running Macy’s marketing, I’d do the exact same things, but only because they’re the only place to run.
 I don’t think this will necessarily quell the same store sales declines Macy’s is experiencing.
 There’s no avoiding two realities.
 Macy’s is heavily tied to malls.
 I don’t believe in the mall’s long-term prospects and it makes it very difficult for me to have faith in these strategies changing the fact that Macy’s store mix is wrong for the 21st century.

-Secondly, the US in heavily overstored.
-My preferred fashion operator, Hudson’s Bay (OTC:HBAYF) has experienced similar same store sales declines in the US but has experienced small same store sales growth in its Canadian and European operations.
+Secondly, the US in heavily over-stored.
+My preferred fashion operator, Hudson’s Bay (OTC:HBAYF) has experienced similar same-store sales declines in the US but has experienced small same-store sales growth in its Canadian and European operations.

 Real Estate Potential

 Now we’re talking!
 Commercial real estate is my background and I love finding retailers with real estate potential baked in.
-If you read my article on Hudson’s Bay, I spoke the value of the real estate assets the company holds.
+If you read my article on Hudson’s Bay, I spoke about the value of the real estate assets the company holds.
 It gives HBC significant flexibility.
-On top of that a REIT IPO is coming, and with real estate worth 2-3x what the company trades at it’s made enough of a draw for me to buy some.
+On top of that a REIT IPO is coming, and with real estate worth 2-3x what the company trades at, it’s made enough of a draw for me to buy some.
 Hudson’s Bay considered buying out Macy’s a few months ago for just this reason.

 Macy’s is very, very cheap when you consider the real estate portfolio.
-The problem with Macy’s for me is how they’ve monetized it thus far, they really haven’t.
-Brookfield has partnered with Macy’s to manage the real estate.
+The problem with Macy’s for me is how they’ve monetized it thus far; they really haven’t.
+Brookfield (NYSE:BAM) has partnered with Macy’s to manage the real estate.
 This is very good news for Macy’s shareholders.
 Brookfield is the premiere commercial real estate developer in the world.
 Brookfield is looking to monetize VCOs (value creation opportunities) by either buying real estate from or partnering with Macy’s.

 This would include ideas like building Starbucks or apartments on Macy’s parking lots.
 Macy’s even talked about demolishing Macy’s locations in downtown cores for redevelopment.
-Hudson’s Bay is definitely a few years ahead of Macy’s in terms of monetizing their real estate portfolio, but Macy’s has more profitable retail… It’s a trade off
+Hudson’s Bay is definitely a few years ahead of Macy’s in terms of monetizing their real estate portfolio, but Macy’s has more profitable retail… It’s a trade-off.

 What’s The Bull Case for a $22 Macy’s?